trimstray/nginx-admins-handbook/doc/RULES.md

   > These directives provides the perfect way to block invalid visitors e.g. with `ngx_http_geoip_module`.

+  > `geo` module (watch out: don't mistake this module for the GeoIP) builds in-memory radix tree when loading configs.
+This is the same data structure as used in routing, and lookups are really fast.
+If you have many unique values per networks, then this long load time is caused by searching duplicates of data in array.
+Otherwise, it may be caused by insertions to a radix tree.

   > I use both modules for a large lists.
 You should've thought about it because this rule requires to use several `if` conditions.
 I think that `allow/deny` directives are better solution for simple lists, after all.
 Take a look at the example below:

 ```bash